ranuts/weread/readme.md

 website: https://ranuts.github.io/weread/

-**This is a learning and exchange program.
-If you find anything incorrect, please feel free to issue an issue or request a PR.
-It is not recommended for other uses.**
+**This project is for learning and exchange.
+Should you find any problems, submit an issue or a PR.
+It's intended for learning and exchange only; using it for other purposes isn't advised.**

 English · [中文](./readme-zh_CN.md)